What are the best (and worst) mattress brands in Australia?

 IKEA

 IKEA is synonymous with affordable, ‘ready to assemble’ furniture.
 Their incredible showrooms have just about everything you need for your home, including a range of relatively cheap mattresses.
-These may be appealing in the ambience of an IKEA showroom but we won’t hold back in saying their mattresses are plain cheap and nasty.

 A few of their ‘popular’ models, the Hovag and the Hamarvik, typify their range.
 Both feel cheap, flimsy, and uncomfortable.
 Despite their visually impressive stores, we would recommend staying away from IKEA mattresses.

 Many other mattress in a box products that we have tested are far superior to all IKEA mattresses.
-Here is Australia’s Top 10 Mattress in a Box in 2020.
+Here is Australia’s Top 12 Mattress in a Box in 2025.

 Bedbuyer’s rating: 3 / 10